ict-programmer/ict-programmer/README.md

   <a href="https://github.com/AdonisGithub"><img src="https://readme-typing-svg.herokuapp.com/?lines=Senior%20Blockchain%20developer;Web%20Developer;7%2B%20years%20of%20experience;Always%20learning%20new%20tech&font=Pacifico&center=true&width=650&height=120&color=58a6ff&vCenter=true&size=45%22"></a>
 </p>

-I am a passionate full-stack web and blockchain developer with over 7 years of experience creating high-performance, clean, and scalable web applications that solve real-world problems.
+I am a passionate full-stack web, mobile and blockchain developer with over 10 years of experience creating high-performance, clean, and scalable applications that solve real-world problems.

-Specializing in technologies such as React, Next.js, Node.js, Django, Laravel, Solidity, and more, and have been providing customized solutions for solo founders, startups, digital agencies, and established companies worldwide.
+Specializing in technologies such as React, Next.js, Node.js, Django, Laravel, Solidity, Solana, Rust, Flutter, React Native and more, and have been providing customized solutions for solo founders, startups, digital agencies, and established companies worldwide.

 With a solid foundation in computer science and extensive experience in both front-end and back-end development, I excel at building everything from small business websites to complex, custom applications.